By Robert Forto

 In July, we moved to our new location and we regret that we haven’t had the time to have a grand opening celebration yet.
 Our new place is only about 70% remodeled due to the fact that through blood, sweat and tears we are doing the re-model ourselves and it is typically only on our days off.

-In 2010 we are stepping outside the box completely and offering Dog Works Training Centers in select cities throughout the country.
+In 2010 we are stepping outside the box completely and offering Dog Works Training Company training centers in select cities throughout the country.
 While there are many dog training franchises out there, ours is different.
 We teach new business owners how not only to be great dog trainers but effective and successful business owners as well.
 Our Dog Works Training Centers business opportunity will change the dog training industry forever.

 Much can be said about what makes us the best dog training school in the country.
 A lot of that lies on our core values and principles of doing business.
 A lot lies in the education and training we received over the years, moreover this year with the work of some of the bet business branding experts in the country.
 Not only did this work allow use to identify our vision but, more importantly it allowed us to develop a culture for Denver Dog Works and soon to be a nationwide business network under the Dog Works Training Center brand.
 Each Thursday I will post an article about our culture and what sets us apart in a very competitive industry.